-We can and should be honest and authentic in our content - because our followers will bite if we screw up.
+You can and should be honest and authentic in our content because your followers will bite if you screw up.
 By being open and honest and telling things exactly as they are, you will contribute much more to the lives of your followers.
 For example, if you are an entrepreneur raising children simultaneously, share the difficult moments and don't always reflect on the successes.
 It also helps your followers in a similar situation to give themselves a break and realize that it's okay not to get everything done.